This post may contain affiliate links. Please read our disclosure policy.

 - I find it easiest to weigh the sweet potatoes at the grocery store since sizing is so subjective.
 I used 3 small-to-medium sweet potatoes that totaled 2 pounds (before peeling).

-- I like to use immersion blenders like this one that are made of plastic vs. metal so it doesn't scratch the inside of my enameled cast iron pots.
+- I like to use an immersion blender that’s made of plastic vs. metal so it doesn’t scratch the inside of my enameled cast iron pots.

-Questions about this easy sweet potato soup recipe?
+Questions about this easy sweet potato soup?
 Let me know in the comments below!
+I’d love if you left a review.
+You can also find me on Instagram to showcase anything you made.

 Creamy Sweet Potato Soup